mvolkmann/blog/src/meteor.md

 JavaScript variables, session storage, and local storage.

 The most common way for a Meteor application to store data is in "collections".
-These are associated with a MongoDB collection.
+These are typically associated with a MongoDB collection.
 They can be accessed from both client and server code.
 When data is added to a collection, updated, or deleted, client code that uses it typically updates automatically.
-This is a significant benefit over using REST services that require the use of polling to get data updates.
+This provides a significant benefit over using REST services that require the use of polling to get data updates.

-The following code demonstrates creating a MongoDB collection named "Tasks", inserting a document into the collection, and finding it.
+The following code demonstrates creating a MongoDB collection named "tasks", inserting a document into the collection, and finding it.
+By convention, variable names that refer to collections have CamelCase names that start uppercase.
-MongoDB prefers for the unique id of each document to be held in property named `_id`.
+By default MongoDB stores the unique id of each document in property named `_id`.
+If no value is provided, MongoDB will generate a unique value.

 ```js
 const Tasks = new Mongo.Collection('tasks');